kerma2/slate/source/includes/_companies.md

   .catch(APIErrorHandler)
   .catch(err => {
     if (err instanceof ValidationError)
-      // The company could not be created
+      // The company could not be updated

     // Handle any other errors
   })